Financial Tools / Capital Fund The Credit Card Alternative

-The capital fund is the credit card alternative.
-You buy stuff from savings you plan for these specific items.
-The capital fund is part of a debt free lifestyle.
-It mimics depreciation, an established business practice that provides systematically for regular replacement of equipment.
-It is akin to capital budgets of businesses.
+The capital fund is the credit card alternative because you buy stuff for cash saved in the fund for the specific items.
+Thus, you do not carry a balance on a credit card, and leads to a debt free lifestyle.
+The fund mimics depreciation, an established business practice that provides systematically for regular replacement of equipment.
+It is akin, too, to capital budgets of businesses.
 And it compliments your operating budget.
 Simplistically, to replace an item costing $1000 with a ten-year life, corporations would set aside $100 yearly for ten years.
 At year ten, they replace the item and repeat the procedure.
 Imagine interest you would not incur if you had a credit card alternative that allowed you to pay cash for everything except a home—using a credit card and paying the full balance monthly counts as paying cash.

 Individuals and couples I counsel, and who attend my seminars, testify repeatedly that their capital fund had a significant positive effect on their finances and stress levels—it was the single most important tool that contributed to their debt free life style.